matteobaccan/owner/RELEASING.md

 ```
-$ mvn clean install                               # Check that everything builds smoothly and tests pass
+# Check that everything builds smoothly and tests are all passing
+$ mvn clean install

-$ mvn versions:set -DnewVersion=1.0.10            # First you need to remove the `-SNAPSHOT` thing
+# First you need to remove the `-SNAPSHOT` thing and commit on git
+$ mvn versions:set -DnewVersion=1.0.10
+$ mvn versions:commit
 $ git commit -am "prepare release owner 1.0.10"
 $ git tag owner-1.0.10
 $ git push origin owner-1.0.10:owner-1.0.10

+# Deploy the signed jars on Sonatype
 $ mvn clean deploy -P release-sign-artifacts

+# Prepare for next development iteration
 $ mvn versions:set -DnewVersion=1.0.11-SNAPSHOT
+$ mvn versions:commit
 $ git commit -am "prepare for next development iteration"
 $ git push
 ```

+That should do.

+Maybe I should script this, not urgent anyway since releasing is not a daily routine.